 The competitive scene, like everything else in FootGolf, is developing rapidly.
 It's easy to see why new courses and players are popping up all over the UK.
 This is an immediately entertaining, rewarding and addictive sport, especially if you've got a score to settle next time you head onto the course.

 A huge thank you to Richard for showing me the ropes, as well as Mike and Tom for taking time to provide the competition.
-Be sure to follow Kent FootGolf, UK FootGolf and the take a peek at the official website for more information.
+Be sure to follow Kent FootGolf, UK FootGolf and take a peek at the official website for more information.